codemansam/udacity-assignment-8/README.md

 - Moved calculations out of for loop of function changePizzaSizes (main.js 453).
 - Changed selector to getElementsByClassName instead of querySelectorAll.
 - Made array to store the 5 values phase can be (main.js 519).
 Prevented unnessarily recalculating those values.
-- Used style.transform: translate3d (main.js 534).
+- Used style.transform: translateX (main.js 534).
 - Uncoupled updatePositions from scroll event.
 Instead made Function onScroll (main.js 534) to keep track of mouse scrolling and use it to call requestAnimate (main.js 567) much less often than it was originally.
 This function was then using requestAnimationFrame for even better efficiency.
 Now updatePositions runs less often and when it does run it does so when it is efficient for the browswer to do so.
-- Reduced the number of generated pizzas (main.js 578) from 200 to 50.
-200 was a lot more than needed and weren't visible on screen so they were being generated at a cost for no visible reason.
+- Used screen.height and screen.width to create an appropriate number of pizzas depending on the screen size.
 # HTML

 - Inlined concatenated and minified css.